-It was just over a year ago that a Hurricane was threatening much of the state.
+It was just a few years ago that a Hurricane was threatening much of the state.
 University officials went into emergency planning mode, even canceling the UF vs LSU game.
 And while many questioned whether that decision was necessary, it was the decision to put the safety of people first.

 So here is some important information to remember: